JaqiKal/wellness-therapy/README.md

 * [Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.
 * [Google Dev Tools](https://developers.google.com/web/tools)- To troubleshoot and test features, solve issues with responsiveness and styling.
 * [Markup Validation Service](https://validator.w3.org/) - Used to check code ensuring that my HTML is error-free and adheres to the latest web standards.
+* [Responsinator](http://www.responsinator.com/) -  Used to test the sites resposiveness on mobile viewport.
 * [Shields.io](https://shields.io/) - To add badges to the README.
 * [Tiny PNG](https://tinypng.com/) - To compress images.
 * [Visual Studio Code](https://code.visualstudio.com/) - a free and open-source code editor